JoshuerMorgan/web103_finalproject/README.md

 ### [Veganize Any Dish]

-[Paste a recipe or dish name and get a vegan version with plant-based swaps.]
+[Options for vegetarians when they search recipes by using a checkbox and a list of types of vegetarian]

 [gif goes here]